DiscM/flowstatedemos/QuickStart.md

 2. Find the `Coins` node.
 Keep 10-20 coins and delete or move the rest for a shorter route.
 3. Open `platformer/player/player.gd`.
 4. Find the counter update in `_physics_process`, where `%CoinCount.text = str(coins)`.
-5. Change the visible counter to say what the player is collecting.
+5. Change the visible counter to say what you are collecting.

 Example: